nameofname/Captain-Holt-Brain-Teaser-Solution/README.md

 ![Alt text](http://31.media.tumblr.com/cbacd818b46c49da33d64965591a7419/tumblr_mz2j20XaOA1r64iyzo3_250.gif)

 ## The problem :
 There are 12 men on an island.
-All of the men look identical, but one of them is either heavier or lighter than all of the other men.
+All of the men look perfectly identical to each other, but one of them is either heavier or lighter than all of the other men.
+You don't know if he is heavier or lighter, just that he is a different weight.
 There is also a see-saw on the island.
 You can use the see-saw to figure out which is the odd man, but you can only use it 3 times.

 Now GO!